Skip to Main Content

 InfoSkills @ TiU

-Accessing full text articles from databases
+Accessing full-text articles from databases

-Not all databases provide full-text access
+Not every database provides full-text access

 Some library databases offer direct access to full-text articles, while others only provide publication details (such as year, author, title, journal title, volume, issue, and page numbers), along with an abstract.
 Some databases combine both types of content.